 In today’s fast-changing B2B buying landscape, where purchase cycles are getting longer and more stakeholders make the buying decision, the first in-person sales meeting isn’t the time to be closing.
 In fact, for complex-sale products, there isn’t much to expect from the first few in-person meetings other than to make sure there’s really a good fit.

-That’s why there’s no need for the hard sell or to offer your pitch on your very first sales meeting.
+That’s why there’s no need for the hard sell or to offer your pitch at your very first sales meeting.
 If everything works out, it’s only just the beginning.
 Instead of “always be closing”, why not try “always be following up”?